stoermerj/stock-pickingpub/README.md

 - provides an email for the user if requirements are met

 stocks and thresholds can be changed / added in the stock_list.py file.

+To use this application, the following steps should be followed:

+    - Create a Gmail account and generate an app-password here. https://myaccount.google.com/apppasswords.
+Retrieve the app-password and save for step 3.
+    - Add the generated passwords to credentials.py next to the relevant object.
+    - Add the e-mail to credentials.py you would like to send the e-mail from.
+The app is set up in a way that the same e-mail is used for sending and receiving e-mails.
+    - Define the stocks you want to follow by adding the tickers in the list stock_input.py lists.
+You can get the tickers e.g from yahoo.
+    - Set up a secret in github to use github actions
+    - Run the program.